Betty White (USA) holds the record for the longest TV career for an entertainer (female).

 You're probably asking the wrong person.
 I'm not a party girl, but if I were it would be lovely to be at the same party as Robert Redford.
 I have a chronic crush on him.

-What's one thing about you that people would be surprised to find out - any secret talent, unique fears, favorite foods, etc.?
+What's one thing about you that people would be surprised to find out - any secret talent, unique fears, favourite foods, etc.?

 Having been around for as long as I have, there are no secrets left.
 I am an avid crossword puzzle addict, and although I am known for my animal health and welfare work, people might be surprised to hear I am a nature nut as well!